eshsrobotics/games/README.md

             - To fix the problem, do the following:

-                1. Change `.gitignore` to add an exception for `gradle-wrapper.jar`.
+                1. Change the `gdx-setup.jar`-generated `.gitignore` file to add an exception for `gradle-wrapper.jar`.

                    ``` diff